 Through its subsidiaries, affiliates, and operating companies, holding company AT&T is the industry-leading provider of wireline voice communications services in the US.
 Customers use AT&T-branded telephone, Internet, and VoIP services; it also sells digital TV under the U-verse brand.
 Key markets include California, Illinois, and Texas.
 The company's corporate, government, and public sector clients use its conferencing, managed network, and wholesale communications services.
 Subsidiary AT&T Mobility is the second-largest US mobile carrier by both sales and subscriptions (after Verizon Wireless).
 It provides mobile voice and data services to more than 105 million subscribers.

 The company has spectrum licenses in all 50 US states, Puerto Rico, and Washington, DC.
-Its wireless services and mobile broadband services are available in more than 145 countries around the world.
+Its wireless services and mobile broadband services are available in about 200 countries.

 Sales and Marketing

 AT&T has pushed its mobile services through increased advertising and marketing efforts that tout the benefits of the mobile Internet.
 A key component of this was an exclusive agreement with Apple to carry the iPhone in the US from the time of its debut in the summer of 2007 until early 2011 when top rival Verizon also began to offer the device.
 AT&T reaped significant rewards from this partnership, which helped drive the growth and profits of its wireless business.
 It spends about $3 billion a year on advertising.